 Step 3.
 Adding Blender assets and exporting

-Clicking on the Blender icon opens up the main .blend file of your application.
-You can simply edit this file or replace it by your own asset entirely./
+Clicking on the Blender icon opens up the main .blend file for your application.
+You can simply edit this file or replace it by your own asset entirely.

 Exporting can be performed from the File > Export menu in Blender.
 You can export your scene file right to the root of the application folder, in WebGL-friendly format called glTF.